 Tax Court Lawyers in Madison

-Almost all legal issues having to do with federal taxes are resolved in the U.S. Tax Court, which has at least one courthouse in every state, and several courthouses in each of the larger states.
-This means that there is almost certainly a tax court in, or within a reasonable distance of, Madison, New Jersey.
+Almost all legal concerns having to do with federal taxes are resolved in the U.S. Tax Court, which has at least one courthouse in every state, and various courthouses in each of the larger states.
+This means that there is almost certainly a tax court in, or within a reasonable distance of, Madison, Maine.

 The judges who preside over U.S. Tax Courts are assigned by the President.
 They serve terms of 15 years.
 When their terms expire, the vast majority of these judges are just re-appointed by whichever president is in office at the time, so most tax court judges effectively serve for life, or until they retire.

-Do I Need a Madison, New Jersey Tax Attorney?
+Do I Need a Madison, Maine Tax Attorney?

 As mentioned earlier, federal law lets some non-attorneys practice before U.S. Tax Courts.
 But tax law can be extremely intricate, and the practice of this area of law is highly specialized - so much so that most lawyers who practice tax law do not practice in any other field.